Chetanbhatiapro/Top_blog/README.md

 ## Top Blog

 This app is a blog app that aims to provide fully functional blogging functionality to people.
-This app is build for enhancement and reachability of the blogs.
+This app is built for enhancement and reachability of the blogs.

+Note: this repo is fork of another owned account.

 ### Snapshots